-Those who own websites will do whatever it takes to get them indexed.
+Most of the people who own websites would do whatever it takes to get them indexed.

 However, If you are still building your website, you may not want search engines to crawl it.
 In such situation, you should discourage search engines from indexing your site.